 With legs open and arms outstretched, her tilted hat covered her crying eyes.
 The song came to an end.
 Her routine, tonight, much too artistic and emotional also came to an end with her question left unanswered; left to haunt the stage amidst the smoke and dimming lights.

-Is it a crime? …But I still want you. …And I want you to want me too.
+Is it a crime, that I still want you. …and I want you to want me too.